RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

    > hipify-perl --inplace

-For each input file FILE, this script will: - If â€œFILE.prehip file does not exist, copy the original code to a new file with extensionâ€.prehipâ€œ.
+For each input file FILE, this script will:

+- If FILE.prehip file does not exist, copy the original code to a new file with extension .prehip.
+Then, hipify the code file.

-Then hipify the code file. - Ifâ€FILE.prehip" file exists, hipify FILE.prehip and save to FILE.
+- If "FILE.prehip" file exists, hipify FILE.prehip and save to FILE.

 This is useful for testing improvements to the hipify toolset.